jenokarthic/israelrajappah/content/Our ministry/women_ministry.md

 video: null
 ---

-Arise & thresh- (mical 4:13)
-   Arise & thresh danghlil A Non church biased ministry with a vigm to steer under priveledged  woman to Christ as per her calling Rev Juliet jashin , ministers in various revival camps meetings to encoueage & guide woman to do miraculose  things for Christ .
+Arise & thresh- (mical 4:13)A non Church biased ministry with a vision to steer under privileged women to Christ.

 <!--more-->
+As per her calling Rev. Juliet Jasline Rajappah, Ministers in various revival camps and meetings to encourage and guide women to do miraculous things for Christ.

-The vision not only an compasses the spirimal but also to build them socially spiritual gnidelines , prachcal , apphicahins  counsely  & ministry brang  are in lord tocus of the ministry.
+The vision not only encompasses the spiritual attire but also to build them socially.
+Spiritual guidelines, practical applications, counselling and ministry are in the core focus of the Ministry.

-Arise & thresh

-   As per the virgin given by our Lord Jesus Christ . to Rev Juliet jasmine , arise & theresh is a Revival ministry especially for the woman.
-   This ministry envirms woman who are confided to be the wealces vessels in the sociery to become the stronger woricese in the head of the Lord this ministry – is a Non church hriased which encourage.
+As per the Vision given by our Lord Jesus Christ to Rev. Juliet Jasline Arise & Thrush is a revival Ministry especially to the women.
+This Ministry envisions women who are considered to be the weaker vessels in the society to become the stronger workers in the field of the Lord.
+This Ministry is a Non-Church based which encourages the women to do greater things for the Lord.

 ......